matomo-org/matomo-sdk-ios/README.md

 PiwikTracker.shared?.track(eventWithCategory: "player", action: "slide", name: "volume", value: 35.1)
 ```

-This will log that the user slided the volume slider on the player to 35.1%.
+This will log that the user slid the volume slider on the player to 35.1%.

 ### Custom Dimension